mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

     $ chmod +x make_thumbnails.sh

-Because you\'re probably planning to use the script often, you\'ll find it worthwhile to check your PATH and add the script to one of the directories in it (for instance, */home/jdoe/bin* is an easy choice given the PATH shown here).\
+Because you're probably planning to use the script often, you'll find it worthwhile to check your PATH and add the script to one of the directories in it (for instance, */home/jdoe/bin* is an easy choice given the PATH shown here).

     $ echo $PATH
     /usr/bin:/usr/local/bin:/home/jdoe/bin

-For simple testing, if you\'re in the directory that contains the script, you can run it like this:
+For simple testing, if you're in the directory that contains the script, you can run it like this:

     $ ./make_thumbnails.sh

 Why do you need the preceding ./ path?
-Because most users don\'t have the current directory in their PATH environment variables.
+Because most users don't have the current directory in their PATH environment variables.
 You can add it, but some users consider that a security risk.